Table of contents

 Pricing

-The amount you pay monthly depends on the number of email senders you have, starting from $29/month for one sender on the Standard Plan.
+The amount you pay monthly depends on the number of email senders you have, starting from $42/month for up to 5 senders.

 The Bottom Line

-Klara is a HIPAA-compliant patient engagement and messaging platform.
-It centralizes secure messaging, telemedicine, appointment reminders, eForms, and workflow automation.
+What it is: Klara is a HIPAA-compliant patient engagement and messaging platform with messaging, telemedicine, appointment reminders, eForms, and workflow automation.

 Features